NFL Public Betting Trends – Latest Bet & Money Percentages for Week 12 of 2022 Season

 Whether you want to tail or fade the public, knowing the public betting trends – bet percentages and money percentages – is vital to making intelligent sports wagers.
 This is the place you’ll find these trends each week for the 2022-23 NFL season.
 We will also be tracking how the public’s picks do all season—you can see how they fared last year against the spread below.

-Here’s what we’re seeing from the very early money bet on Week 1 of the 2022 NFL season:
+Here’s what we’re seeing from the money bet on Week 12 of the 2022 NFL season:

 Public’s NFL Betting Record